 - Assisted hatching

 The prices for these procedures are nominal to keep the pockets of the medical tourists happy.
 The prices for simple IVF and IVF with egg donation start with 4,300 USD and 7,500 USD respectively.
 The quality of services is high end and personalized as per the requisites of the patients.

-Boom in surrogacy facilities
+The boom in surrogacy facilities

 Surrogacy facilities have been greatly improved and focused upon in Mexico’s Mayan Riviera.
-Surrogacy Cancun was a launch especially made to generate focus towards gay surrogacy in lieu to high standard ethical practices, with the aim to add another dimension to the booming industry.
+Surrogacy Cancun was a launch especially made to generate focus towards gay surrogacy in lieu of high standard ethical practices, with the aim to add another dimension to the booming industry.
 Also, it was because of the New Life and My Donor Cycle programs that a major increase in the international patients was seen.

 Lack of reproductive and surrogacy law

 There is no clear legal law for surrogacy and reproductive medical facilities in Mexico.
 This makes providing regulated medical services a big challenge.
-A regulated surrogacy industry is the demand made by most of the stakeholders of the industry.
+A regulated surrogacy industry is a demand made by most of the stakeholders of the industry.
 This will generate a proper record of the donors and will enable educational opportunities and financial compensation.